komachi/poweredbynginx/index.markdown

 > --- [Lynwood Investments CY Ltd official comment, translated by chupasaurus](https://news.ycombinator.com/item?id=21773702)

 Lynwood Investments CY Ltd is tied to [Alexander Mamut](https://en.wikipedia.org/wiki/Alexander_Mamut).
 Nikolay Mamut, Alexander's Mamut son, is an ultimate beneficial owner of Lynwood Investments CY Ltd, [according to Vedomosti](https://www.vedomosti.ru/technology/articles/2019/12/12/818573-rambler).

+On 16 December 2019 Rambler Group board of directors was called.
+It [was decided to](https://t.me/funandprofit/1838): drop contract with Lynwood, ask them to withdraw police statement, ask police to stop criminal case against Nginx Inc., familiarize Nginx Inc. and F5 Networks with some of materials regarding Rambler's claims about possible copyright violation, order HR comittee to investigate Rambler's employees actions about Nginx Inc. case regarding communications with board of directors.

+[Per vc.ru information](https://vc.ru/legal/97652-sovet-direktorov-rambler-group-poruchil-menedzhmentu-dobitsya-prekrashcheniya-ugolovnogo-dela-protiv-nginx), on board of directors meeting was also stated that 15 January 2015 the right to protect Rambler's interests was passed to A&NN Holdings Limited (now — Lynwood Investments CY Limited).
+Lynwood collected the evidence regarding Rambler's participation in nginx development, then turned to the police.
+Nor Rambler Group's management, nor Sberbank (who carried due diligence as part of deal with Rambler Group at that time) were not notified.
+4 December 2019 Rambler Group recieved notice from police declaring them as victim in criminal case.
+Rambler Group's management were not notified in that case too.

+Rambler Group didn't give up on claims.

 ## Why it's important?